 Pages covering the 3 basic 555 timer circuits:

-Most, if not all, of my 555 timers are the NE555 timer with 8 through hole pin DIP (Dual inline package), that are easy to insert in to a prototype breadboard.
-The following numbers are taken from the Fairchild Semiconductor LM555/NE555/SE555 datasheet:
+Most, if not all, of my 555 timers are the NE555 timer with 8 through hole pin DIP (Dual inline package).
+They are easy to insert in to a prototype breadboard.
+The following numbers are taken from the Fairchild Semiconductor LM555/NE555/SE555 datasheet.
+As always, verify all information by checking datasheets.

 - Supply voltage (Vcc): Min 4.5V – Max 16V